Rutuja303/DataBase-Management-System-DBMS-/Task 1/README.md

 - limit to 10,000 rows in each sample.
 - Combine them using UNION ALL.

+To sample data from the unsampled_image_prediction table, we first create two separate tables:
+- positive_samples
+- negative samples
+Positive samples are selected by ordering the data by score in descending order and picking every 3rd row using ROW_NUMBER(), limited to 10,000 rows.
+Similarly, negative samples are selected by ordering the data by score in ascending order and again selecting every 3rd row, limited to 10,000 rows.
+Finally, both the tables are combined using UNION ALL to form a balanced dataset of high and low scoring samples for further analysis or training.

 Here is the SQL Query for the Task 1:

 ```bash